-If a student scores less than 75% on a course specific evaluation, the instructor of record (IOR) will contact the student to discuss the academic issue related to the non-passing grade and, with the student, discuss a plan of action that amy include referral to the Student Success Director (SSD).
+If a student scores less than 75% on a course-specific evaluation or exam, the instructor of record (IOR) will contact the student to discuss the academic issue related to the non-passing grade and, with the student, discuss a plan of action that may include referral to the Student Success Director (SSD).
 Methods of communication include Zoom meeting, in-person meeting (when available), or email.
 An Academic Counseling Form will be initiated by the IOR.
 The student will complete the plan of action section of the Form within 5 business days, sign and date the form, and return it to the course faculty member.
-The next exam cannot be opened for the student until the Academic Counseling form is completed by the student.
+The next exam cannot be opened for the student until the student completes the Academic Counseling form.
 The form is forwarded to the student's Faculty Advisor.
 The Faculty Advisor reviews the student's plan of action and will determine if additional consultation is needed.
 The Faculty Advisor signs and dates the form and forwards it to the Concentration Coordinator and DNP Director.
-The signed form is placed in the student's file by DNP Program Director.
+The signed form is placed in an electronic file by DNP Program Director.